monyxie/mdir/readme.md

     3. Optionally, you could make the above command into a service.
 One way to do this on Linux is with systemd.
 * With MDir's built-in web server.
 This is the simplest way of running the server.
 You just run `php react-server.php` and that's it.

+## Todo
+- [ ] Figure out how to make anchor links and Mermaid renders work better together

 ## Credits
 - [Parsedown](https://github.com/erusev/parsedown) - Markdown parser.